Menu

 • Yet they are endlessly customization.

-Workflow customization has many parts, including the possibility to add any number of status, and design how statuses are interlinked with transitions.
+Workflow customization has many parts, including the possibility to add any number of statuses and design how statuses are interlinked with transitions.

 Read more: How to know when your workflow is too complex for Jira… and for your users

 But that’s not nearly all!
-In fact, the most sophisticated area of workflow configuration is, no doubt, buried in the transition options: properties, triggers, conditions, validators, and post functions.
+In fact, the most sophisticated area of workflow configuration is undoubtedly buried in the transition options: properties, triggers, conditions, validators, and post functions.

 Conditions, validators, and post functions look at the issue